Overview

 With VS Code, Fork or Git:

-• stage the CHANGELOG.md files
+- stage the

-• commit with the following message: CHANGELOG: preliminary content
+files - commit with the following message: CHANGELOG: preliminary content

 Add .github/workflows/*